wallarm/product-documentation/docs/latest/faq/wallarm-and-third-party-services.md

     Before installing Wallarm API Security, we recommend to ensure your machine has access to [GCP storage IP addresses](https://www.gstatic.com/ipranges/goog.json).
 * Tarantool feedback server (`https://feedback.tarantool.io`) to upload standard Tarantool instance data to.

-    The in-memory storage Tarantool is used by the Wallarm WAF postanalytics module deployed to your machine from the `wallarm-tarantool` package.
+    The in-memory storage Tarantool is used by the Wallarm postanalytics module deployed to your machine from the `wallarm-tarantool` package.
 The Tarantool storage is deployed as two instances, custom (`wallarm-tarantool`) and standard (`tarantool`).
-A standard instance is deployed along with a custom one by default and is not used by the Wallarm WAF components.
+A standard instance is deployed along with a custom one by default and is not used by the Wallarm components.

-    Wallarm WAF uses only a custom Tarantool instance which does not send any data to `https://feedback.tarantool.io`.
+    Wallarm uses only a custom Tarantool instance which does not send any data to `https://feedback.tarantool.io`.
 However, a default instance can send the data to the Tarantool feedback server once per hour ([more details](https://www.tarantool.io/en/doc/latest/reference/configuration/#feedback)).

 ## Can I disable sending the standard Tarantool instance data to `https://feedback.tarantool.io`?